-1. There are three icons we'll use.
-The first changes the border around selected cells; the second changes the background color of selected cells; the third changes the font color of the selected cells.
-See below:
+- 1. Make sure you're in cell A1 as instructed above. - 2.
+There are three icons we'll use.
+The first changes the border around selected cells; the second changes the background color; the third changes the font color:

-- 2. Click on the first and select any pattern you wish from the dozen you see. - 3.
-Click on the second and select any color. - 4.
-Click on the third and select a contrasting font color. - 5.
+- 3. Click on the first and select any pattern you wish from the dozen you see. - 4.
+Click on the second and select any color. - 5.
+Click on the third and select a contrasting font color. - 6.
 Click on any empty cell of the spreadsheet so you can see the color show up.